Events for Shorewood Reads 2018 will take place from January 24 through April 10, 2018.

 From Anthrax to Zika: Emerging Pandemic Threats - Thursday, April 5, 6:30 p.m.

 In Station Eleven, a flu-like pandemic wipes out a significant portion of the Earth's population.
-Could this really happened?
+Could this really happen?
 Dr. Michael LeMay, Professor Emeritus of Political Science, California State University-San Bernardino, will lead a discussion covering pandemics of past centuries, how modern medicine is battling disease today, and what future threats we should be concerned about.

 Shorewood Eleven: An Evening of Music and Theater with Shorewood High School at Three Lions Pub - Saturday, April 7, 4:00 p.m.

 In Station Eleven, a traveling Shakespeare troupe traverses the Great Lakes region, bringing drama and music to local communities.
 Enjoy the sights and sounds of Shorewood's own "traveling troupe" of actors and musicians.

 Writing Workshop with Emily St. John Mandel - Tuesday, April 10, 10:00 a.m.